siddiquagig/parserappAWS/README.md

 ## Application in Action

-    Hit the Gitlab Service/ Sign in
+    Hit the Gitlab Service/ Sign in.

     Create a new Project and push the code.

     ![alt text](https://github.com/ahmed531/parserappAWS/blob/master/Content/mysql11.JPG)